Reaching Agreement in Competitive Microbial Systems: Preliminaries and Model

 where $\alpha > 0$ is the annihilation rate constant.
 This parameter is used to model the effects of direct interference competition between two species.
 In particular this can be used to model, for example, mechanical attacks that puncture the cell membranes of opposing species, but also mechanisms relying on bacterial conjugation.

 Intuitively this protocol should strongly amplify any difference between the initial concentrations of $A$ and $B$ until finally majority consensus is achieved.
-The following sections are devoted to show that this is indeed the case.
-The proof is in two major parts: In Section~\ref{sec:stepsbound} we prove a bound on the number of steps that change species counts, e.g., growth events and resource out-flow, until consensus is achieved.
-Section~\ref{sec:probability_consensus} then uses this result to prove our main result of the protocol achieving majority consensus with high probability if the initial population gap between $A$ and $B$ is large enough.
+The rest of the paper is devoted to showing that this is indeed the case.